-FAMILY AND MEDICAL LEAVE ACT (FMLA) Eligibility
+FAMILY AND MEDICAL LEAVE ACT (FMLA) (also referenced in the Employee Policy Manual & Handbook) Eligibility

 An employee will be eligible to seek unpaid leave under the Family and Medical Leave Act (FMLA) if (1) the employee has worked for the University for at least 12 months, (2) the employee has worked for the University for at least 1,250 hours during the 12 months before the leave and (3) at least 50 employees work at the same worksite or otherwise work within a 75-mile traveling distance from the employer's worksite.
 In certain circumstances, separate periods of employment are aggregated for purposes of the 12 month requirement.
 Additionally, any time that the employee would have worked for the University but for his/her National Guard or Reserve obligations is counted toward the 1,250 hour requirement for FLMA Leave.